Lyceum Theatre, Crewe: Architecture

 The theatre is recorded in the National Heritage List for England as a Grade II listed building, having been designated on 6 July 1976.
 It is constructed in Accrington-type brick with a slate roof.
 It is three storeys high and has a gabled façade, divided into five unequal bays.
 To its left is a two-storey, four-bay building incorporating the entrance and containing offices.
 Inside the theatre is an auditorium with a dress circle, gallery and boxes.
 The front of these is decorated with plasterwork, including cartouches and reclining figures.
 There is more plasterwork decoration on the proscenium arch and the ceiling rose.

 Present day

-The theatre arranges a regular programme of plays and shows.
-There is a restaurant on the premises, and the theatre also arranges exhibitions.
+The theatre arranges a regular programme of plays and shows and the theatre also arranges exhibitions.